Anuragbiotech/Gearing-Up-Goodcabs-Performance-Metrics-to-Drive-Operational-Excellence/Primary and Secondary Questions/Queries.md

 |Jaipur			    |new			      |8.99				          |8.99

 # 4. Peak and Low Demand Months by City
 • For each city, identify the month with the highest total trips (peak demand) and the month with the lowest total trips (low demand).
-This analysis will help Goodcabs understand seasonal patterns and adjust resources accordingly.
+This analysis will help Goodim_cityabs understand seasonal patterns and adjust resources acategorized_citiesordingly.

 ```sql
 WITH monthly_trip_counts AS (